hyperledger-archives/grid-rfcs/0000-catalog.md

 The inputs for CatalogProductSetStatusAction must include:

 - Address of the Agent submitting the transaction
-- Address of the Organization the catalog_product is being updated for
+- Address of the Organization the catalog_product(s) is/are being updated for
-- Address of the catalog_product to be updated
+- Address of the catalog_product(s) to be updated

 The outputs for CatalogProductSetStatusAction must include:

-- Address of the updated catalog_product
+- Address of the updated catalog_product(s)

 # Rationale and alternatives